 - a) IFRS 16 'Leases' under the consideration required to be made by lessees for the right to use asset is to be accounted for as finance lease.
 The Company's power plant's control due to purchase of total output by CPPA-G appears to fall under the scope of finance lease under IFRS 16.
+Under the terms of the Power Purchase Agreement (PPA), the Company is entitled to receive capacity charges from CPPA-G for maintaining the operational capacity of its power plants.
+However, as of the reporting date, the Company's power plants are non-operational and are only supplying electricity without maintaining capacity.
+Consequently, CPPA-G is not making any capacity charge payments to the Company.
+Since IFRS 16 defines a lease as a contract that conveys the right to control the use of an identified asset in exchange for consideration over a period of time, the absence of capacity charge payments means that these arrangements do not meet the definition of a lease under IFRS 16.
+Therefore, the Company has not disclosed the impact of finance leases in its financial statements.

-Consequently, if the Company were to follow IFRS 16 with respect to its PPA, the effect on the financial statements would be as disclosed in note 31. - b) IAS 21 'The Effects of Changes in Foreign Exchange Rates', to the extent of capitalization of exchange differences.
-Accordingly, the exchange differences relating to foreign currency borrowings have been capitalized in capital work in progress.
-Had exchange differences, as allowed by the above mentioned S.R.O. not been capitalized, the effect on the financial statements would be as disclosed in note 32.
+b) IAS 21 'The Effects of Changes in Foreign Exchange Rates', to the extent of capitalization of exchange differences.
+Accordingly, the exchange differences relating to foreign currency borrowings have been capitalized in property, plant and equipment.
+Had exchange differences, as allowed by the above mentioned S.R.O. not been capitalized, the effect on the financial statements would be as disclosed in note 33.